Spacelift Intent»

 - Apply proceeds or is blocked by policy.

-Auditability: Even after deletion, the History tab shows attempted and successful deletions, with full receipts.
+For auditability, the History tab shows attempted and successful deletions, with full receipts.

-7. Session locks, permissions, & safety»
+7. Session locks & safety»

 - Client controls: You can configure your MCP client to always ask before invoking tools.